Cyber Infrastructure Research & Development Lab for the Earth Sciences

 Disclaimer: Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

-CIRDLES is creating cyber infrastructure for geochronology in an interdisciplinary collaboration among our software engineers and geochemists from two NSF-supported initiatives, EARTHTIME and EarthChem.
+CIRDLES is creating free open source cyber infrastructure for geochronology in an interdisciplinary collaboration among our software engineers and undergraduate research assistants and geochemists from two NSF-supported initiatives, EARTHTIME and EarthChem.
 The EARTHTIME initiative is a community-supported network of geologists and geochemists focused on providing the tools necessary for high-precision sequencing of earth history using an integration of radioisotopic dating and stratigraphy.
 The EarthChem project is designing data repositories for all geochemical data, including radioisotopic geochronological data.

-CIRDLES is designing and building a novel and exemplar end-to-end data processing system for uranium-lead geochronological data that links data production to data archiving.
-This system is the template for future efforts to process all geochronological data such as other radioisotopic systems involving 40Ar/39Ar, U-Th-He, and Lu-Hf.
+CIRDLES is designing and building a novel and exemplar end-to-end data processing system for geochronological data processing workflows that links data production to data archiving.
+The principal software component is ET_Redux and supports uranium-lead geochronology.
+We are extending ET_Redux in 2015-2017 to include uranium-series geochronology.
+ET_Redux serves as the template for future efforts to process all geochronological data such as other radioisotopic systems involving 40Ar/39Ar, U-Th-He, and Lu-Hf.
+As part of the end-to-end workflow architecture implemented with ET_Redux, we also are developing CHRONI as a mobile app that accesses and displays archived sample analyses.
 One novel and important aspect of the project is to integrate pedagogical and learning aids into the software products we develop.
 For example, the data reduction algorithms and the equations for the propagation of uncertainty will have interactive graphical interfaces to provide transparency and to enhance understanding.